younis1234-png/Wireshark/README.md

 - Security Analysts to review intrusion attempts and validate internal controls.
 - Forensic Analysts to gain insights into security breaches and malware distributions.
 - Penetration Testers to search for sensitive information that may give them a foothold in a target network.

+# Lab capture and analyze network traffic using Wireshark.